Factorizations of finite groups: Introduction

-The problem of factorizing finite abelian groups into direct products of subsets arose in \Hajos' \cite{Hajos} solution of a classical problem of Minkowski.
+The problem of factorizing finite abelian groups as direct products of subsets arose in \Hajos' \cite{Hajos} solution of a classical problem of Minkowski.
 Minkowski's conjecture \cite{Minkowski} states that every lattice tiling of $\mathbb{R}^n$ by unit $n$-cubes contains at least two $n$-cubes that meet completely on one of their $(n-1)$-dimensional faces.
-In 1938, Hajos reformulated Minkowski's conjecture in terms of finite abelian groups: In every factorization of a finite abelian group by cyclic subsets at least one of the factors is a subgroup.
-A subset of a group is called cyclic if it has the form $\{e,c,\ldots,c^s\}$ for some element of the group and some positive integer $s$.
-In 1941, \Hajos\ proved Minkowski's conjecture in this group theoretical form \cite{Hajos}.
+In 1938, \Hajos\ reformulated Minkowski's conjecture in terms of finite abelian groups: In every factorization of a finite abelian group into cyclic subsets, at least one of the factors is a subgroup.
+A subset of a group is called cyclic if it has the form $\{e,c,\ldots,c^s\}$ for some group element $c$ and some positive integer $s$.
+In 1941, \Hajos\ proved Minkowski's conjecture in this group-theoretic form \cite{Hajos}.

-In 1965 \Redei\ \cite{Redei} proved that if $G$ is a finite abelian group and $G=A_1\cdot\ldots\cdot A_k$ is a factorization in which each $A_i$ contains the identity element of $G$ and each $A_i$ is of prime order, then at least one of the sets $A_i$ is a subgroup.
-For these and other classical results on factorizations of abelian groups, see the books by \Szabo\ \cite{Szabo} and by \Szabo\ and Sands \cite{Szabo-Sands}.
-Note also that in the first edition of Fuchs' book ``Abelian groups'' an entire chapter is devoted to the problem of factorization of finite abelian groups \cite[Chapter XV]{Fuchs}.
-In this chapter the results of \Hajos\ and \Redei\ are presented in detail.
-In the last edition of this book (2015), \Hajos'\ results are presented in Section 3 of Chapter 3.
+In 1965, \Redei\ \cite{Redei} proved that if $G$ is a finite abelian group and $G=A_1\dotsm A_k$ is a factorization in which each $A_i$ contains the identity element of $G$ and has prime order, then at least one of the sets $A_i$ is a subgroup.
+For these and other classical results on factorizations of abelian groups, see the book by \Szabo\ \cite{Szabo} and the book by \Szabo\ and Sands \cite{Szabo-Sands}.
+Note also that in the first edition of Fuchs' book ``Abelian Groups'' an entire chapter is devoted to factorizations of finite abelian groups \cite[Chapter XV]{Fuchs}.
+In this chapter, the results of \Hajos\ and \Redei\ are presented in detail.
+In the latest edition of this book (2015), \Hajos' results are presented in Section 3 of Chapter 3.

-Factorizations of abelian groups are used in estimating the Ramsey number of graphs, in Fourier analysis, and in constructing variable length codes.